openebs-archive/openebs-docs/docs/cstor.md

 **cStor Storage Pool or CSP :**

 Points to an individual cStor pool on one node.
-There will also be a cStor-Pool-Pod corresponding to each CSP custom resource. *When a new node is added to Kubernetes node and configured to host a cStor pool, a new CSP CR and cStor-Pool-Pod are provisioned on that node and CVRs are migrated from other nodes for volume rebalancing.
-(CSP auto scaling feature is in the roadmap)*
+There will also be a cStor-Pool-Pod corresponding to each CSP custom resource.
+When a new node is added to Kubernetes node and configured to host a cStor pool, a new CSP CR and cStor-Pool-Pod are provisioned on that node and CVRs are migrated from other nodes for volume rebalancing.
+(CSP auto scaling feature is in the roadmap).

 **cStor Volume or CV :**